SpaceSniffer

 SpaceSniffer is a freeware computer disk space analyser from Uderzo Software for Microsoft Windows platforms.
 It uses a treemap to visualise disk usage.

 History

 Developed by Uderzo Software (run by Umberto Uderzo) in Italy, SpaceSniffer was first released in 2009.

 Features

-SpaceSniffer comes in a single edition that runs on the Windows operating platform (from Windows 2000).
+SpaceSniffer comes in a single edition that runs on the Windows operating platform.
+The actual version comes only in 64-bit, although the homepage states that it runs on Windows 2000 and higher.
+A few older versions are available on the download page.

 The executable file can be simply copied without requiring any other installation process.

 It is free for all uses, but donations are suggested.
 No source code is available.